Church of Our Lady of Victories: Shrine

 At the request of the Archbishop of Prague Miloslav Vlk, the Discalced Carmelites returned to the church after two hundred years of absence on 2 July 1993.
 The Carmelite Sisters of the Child Jesus help the Carmelites with the care of the statue and the church.
 The pilgrimage church is under the parish administration of the Church of St. Thomas in Mala Strana.

 Visit of Pope Benedict XVI

 On 26 September 2009 Pope Benedict XVI declared the church and the Infant Jesus the first station on the Apostolic Road in the Czech Republic.
-The Pontiff also donated a gold crown, decorated with eight shells, pearls, and garnet gemstones to the Infant Jesus of Prague, which the statue dons today.
+The Pontiff also donated a gold crown, decorated with eight shells, pearls, and garnet gemstones to the Infant Jesus of Prague, which rests above the statue today.

 Present day

 The former monastery is now the office of the Ministry of Education, Youth, and Sports.